Bioscience Americas ...Solutions for a Healthier World.

 - Obsessively unusual attachments to certain things such as keys, switchboards, coins, etc.

-- Repetitive actions over and over again such as clapping, twirling, rocking, spinning in circle, etc.
+- Repetitive actions over and over again such as clapping, twirling, rocking, spinning in a circle, etc.

 What goes wrong in Autism!